Chris Taylor Preview, Player Props: Dodgers vs. Marlins

-On Tuesday, Chris Taylor (batting .304 in his past 10 games) and the Los Angeles Dodgers face the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
+On Thursday, Chris Taylor (.414 on-base percentage in past 10 games, 93 points above season-long percentage) and the Los Angeles Dodgers play the Miami Marlins, whose starting pitcher will be Braxton Garrett.
 First pitch is at 6:40 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Braves.
+In his last game, he notched a home run while going 1-for-4 against the Marlins.

 Chris Taylor Game Info & Props vs. the Marlins